Why Port Arthur in Tasmania is so Fascinating

 **Don’t Miss** Tasmanian Devils at the “The Unzoo”

-If you’re visiting Port Arthur in Australia make sure you call in at the Unzoo.
+If you’re visiting Port Arthur in Tasmania make sure you call in at the Unzoo.
 It’s a zoo that encourages wild animals to visit and it’s also an opportunity to see some unique Australian wildlife up close.
 There are daily feeding sessions that are lots of fun.
-I was absolutely delighted to see endangered Tasmanian Devils for the first time.
-But the Devils were a bit scary at feeding time when they chased each other around the enclosure.
-You can also hand-feed wild kangaroos and wallabies at the Unzoo.

-This day trip from Hobart to Port Arthur includes the Tasmanian Devil Conservation park at the Unzoo and other highlights in the Tasman National Park.
+TIP: This day trip from Hobart to Port Arthur includes the Tasmanian Devil Conservation Park at the Unzoo and other highlights in the Tasman National Park.
+It’s a great option for visitors who don’t have a car.

 Check out my Devil video: It took this Devil about 10 minutes to climb up onto a cement mixer and to find its way inside and out of the rain….